AfonsecaOutsys/LogHunter/README.md

 - Output and menu structure may change as more log sources are added.
 - Log formats must match the expected source format (ALB logs for Beta 0.1).
 - First run may be slower if native chart dependencies need to self-extract.
+- Any feedback is welcome, new use cases that you feel are pertinent to the each of the logs or during your workflows when handling incidents and is lacking can be easily added in a new version, just detail the use case and analysis/extraction intended.

 ---